A Blocked Main Sewer Line is a Hazard

 Tree roots seek out moisture, so it’s not uncommon for them to aim directly for your plumbing.
 Tree roots put pressure on the pipes until they crack, and the roots push through becoming a blockage.
 You will need to call a plumber to rectify this one.
 Options include relining the pipe or replacing the damaged section.

-Corrosion, aging, tree roots and shifting soil can cause a damaged pipe that ultimately cracks, breaks, and lets in soil or roots.
+Corrosion, ageing, tree roots and shifting soil can cause a damaged pipe that ultimately cracks, breaks, and lets in soil or roots.
 This is guaranteed to cause a blockage and is more common for an old pipe than a new one.
 An older house will likely have pipes made from steel, iron or clay.
 These materials have since been phased out, replaced by copper and PVC.
 This is because steel and iron are susceptible to rust, and clay pipes are brittle.

 Loose or shifting soil and tree roots can cause a pipe to sag or belly.
 This creates a low spot that interferes with the flow of wastewater.
 In addition, sediment and waste can build up in this sag, causing significant issues within the main sewer line.
 There’s not much to be done about tree roots concealed underground, but making sure soil is adequately compacted before installation reduces the risks of a sagging pipe.